The 2nd Day in London

 at Hyde Park

-I was able to find my daughter soon in front of the Eros statue at Piccadilly Circus.
-First of all, we went to a restaurant near there to had lunch.
-In London, it's time for breakfast until noon, and I think the volume of the breakfast menu fit in Japanese.
+I found my daughter quickly in front of the Eros statue at Piccadilly Circus.
+First, we went to a nearby restaurant for lunch.
+In London, breakfast is served until noon, and I think the portion size of the breakfast menu suits Japanese people well.

 National Gallery and Trafalgar Square